isomerpages/isomerpages-govtech/pages/danke.md

 Roy - Working on various projects, the little discussions and jokes, and catalysing the creativity in things we do

-Veron - A bubbly and clever
+Veron - Bubbly, kind and clever, and good at whatever she does ; will miss the little convos and laughs

 MJ - First ever RO and replenisher of snacks and alcohol, synonymous with events and some say Michael Jackson